oysteinvolden/vision-based-navigation/README.md

 NB!
 To be able to run two darknet_ros nodes in parallell, some modificaions for the second darknet_ros node is neccessary.

-- Go into darknet_ros/launch/darknet_ros.launch and
+- in darknet_ros/launch/darknet_ros.launch:
 	- change "darknet_ros" to "darknet_ros2" at line 16 and 17 (ns=darknet_ros2)
 	- change "darknet_ros" to "darknet_ros2" at line 20.
-Only change name, keep pkg and type the same.
+Only change name, keep pkg and type the same

-- Go into darknet_ros/config/ros.yaml and
+- in darknet_ros/config/ros.yaml:
 	- change topic name for detection image from /darknet_ros/detection_image to /darknet_ros/detection_image2

-- Go into darknet_ros/src/YoloRosTracker.cpp and
+- in darknet_ros/src/YoloRosTracker.cpp:
-	- change from "ros::NodeHandle nh" to "ros::NodeHandle nh2" (Constructor)
+	- change from "ros::NodeHandle nh" to "ros::NodeHandle nh2"
-	- change "nodeHandle(nh)" to "nodeHandle(nh2)" (next line in the code)
+	- change "nodeHandle(nh)" to "nodeHandle(nh2)"

-- Go into darknet_ros/include/darknet_ros/YoloRosTracker.hpp and
+- in darknet_ros/include/darknet_ros/YoloRosTracker.hpp
-	- change from "explicit YoloRosTracker(ros::NodeHandle nh)" to "explicit YoloRosTracker(ros::NodeHandle nh2)".
+	- change from "explicit YoloRosTracker(ros::NodeHandle nh)" to "explicit YoloRosTracker(ros::NodeHandle nh2)"

 **Configuration**